Pinhead (Hellraiser)

-Pinhead (also known as Lead Cenobite or the Hell Priest, among other names and titles) is the main antagonist of the Hellraiser franchise.
+Pinhead (also known as Lead Cenobite or the Hell Priest, among other names and titles) is a fictional character and the main antagonist of the Hellraiser franchise.
 The character first appeared as an unnamed figure in the 1986 Clive Barker novella The Hellbound Heart.
-When Clive Barker adapted the novella into the 1987 film Hellraiser, he referred to the character in early drafts as "the Priest" but the final film gave no name.
+When Clive Barker adapted the novella into the 1987 film Hellraiser, he referred to the character in early drafts as "the Priest" but the final film gave no name (he is credited as "Lead Cenobite" and only has approximately eight minutes of screentime).
 The production and make-up crew nicknamed the character "Pinhead"—derived from his bald head studded with nails—and fans accepted the sobriquet.
 The name was then used in press materials, tie-in media, and on-screen in some of the film's sequels, although Barker himself despises the moniker.

-Pinhead is one of the leaders of the Cenobites, said to be humans who were later transformed into demonic creatures blindly devoted to the practice of experimental sadomasochism.
+Pinhead is one of the leaders of the Cenobites, said to be humans who were later transformed into demonic creatures devoted to the practice of experimental sadomasochism.
 They exist in an extra-dimensional realm that is Hell or one of many versions of Hell that co-exist.
-Cenobites are usually only summoned to Earth through puzzle boxes, such as one called the Lemarchand Configuration (known as the Lament Configuration in the film series).
+Cenobites are usually only summoned to Earth through puzzle boxes, such as one called the LeMarchand Configuration (known as the Lament Configuration in the film series).

 In The Hellbound Heart, Pinhead is described as an androgynous being with a feminine voice.
 In 1987's Hellraiser, the character is portrayed by English actor Doug Bradley, who went on to reprise the role in seven subsequent Hellraiser films.
 In Hellraiser: Revelations (2011), Pinhead is played by Stephan Smith Collins, with Fred Tatasciore providing the character's voice.
 In Hellraiser: Judgment (2018), he is played by Paul T. Taylor.
 In the 2022 film, the character is portrayed by Jamie Clayton.